Thoughts Emerge From Consciousness

 “Few minds wear out; more rust out.” — Christian N. Bovee

 A thought appears real when it is given enough attention.
 It’s as though our mind flags it in consciousness, like an email program.
 Yet, flagging it in our awareness draws focus on the thought until we orientate our attention elsewhere.
-Whilst it is my intention to convince you your thoughts are not the essence of who you are, it would be remiss of me not to offer a solution for overcoming negative thoughts.
-Who better than the spiritual teacher Eckhart Tolle who reminds us: “Be present as the watcher of your mind – of your thoughts and emotions as well as your reactions in various situations.
+While I intend to convince you that your thoughts are not the essence of who you are, it would be remiss of me not to offer a solution for overcoming negative thoughts.
+Who better than the teacher Eckhart Tolle, who reminds us: “Be present as the watcher of your mind – of your thoughts and emotions as well as your reactions in various situations.
 Be at least as interested in your reactions as in the situation or person that causes you to react.”

-In other words, avoid the inner dialogue that accompanies negative thoughts, since it sparks negative thinking and can lead us into a dark hole that engulfs us.
+In other words, avoid the inner dialogue accompanying negative thoughts since it sparks negative thinking and can lead us into a dark hole that engulfs us.
 To follow our thoughts means to agree with them.
-To dismiss insignificant thoughts, however, allows them to pass through consciousness without occupying mental energy.
-If we try to trace our thoughts, we realise they emerge from the depths of our psyche.
-Yet, to ruminate on disempowering thoughts reinforces them in the mind.
-Our beliefs, mood, past trauma and childhood wounds, nutrition, illness and level of consciousness can influence our thoughts.
-By changing these where possible, we can shift the intensity of our thoughts.
+To dismiss insignificant thoughts allows them to pass through consciousness without occupying mental energy.
+If we try to trace our thoughts, we realize they emerge from the depths of our psyche.
+Yet, ruminating on disempowering thoughts reinforces them in the mind.
+Our beliefs, mood, past trauma and childhood wounds, nutrition, illness, and level of consciousness can influence our thoughts.
+By changing these, we can shift the intensity of our thoughts.

-Author Rick Hanson states in his book Buddha’s Brain, “There’s evidence that negative memory – both explicit and implicit – is especially vulnerable to change soon after it’s been recalled” (Monfils et al. 2009).
+In his book Buddha’s Brain, Author Rick Hanson states, “There’s evidence that negative memory – both explicit and implicit – is especially vulnerable to change soon after it’s been recalled” (Monfils et al. 2009).
 Therefore, to overcome the weight of negative thinking, pay attention to your thoughts by being mindful of your mental landscape and intercept them before they take control.
-I advise my coaching clients to meditate daily and keep a journal to note their predominant thoughts.
+I advise my coaching clients to practise mindfulness and keep a journal to note their predominant thoughts.
 Over time, they can observe their thoughts by becoming detached from them.
-They see their thoughts have nothing significant to tell them and can decouple from them.
-I wish to leave you with something to reflect upon the next time you are inclined to ruminate on a thought.
-You are not your thoughts because thoughts come and go and you should allow them to do so with little attachment.
+They see that their thoughts have nothing significant to tell them and that they can decouple from them.
+I wish to leave you with something to reflect upon the next time you are inclined to contemplate a thought.
+You are not your thoughts because thoughts come and go; you should allow them to do so with little attachment.

 Are You Ready to Transform Your Life with Confidence?